MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508MultiSandbox.rst

 .. note::

-   If you are using another IDE than Android Studio, please have a look at :ref:`sdk_6_run_on_simulator` section.
+   If you are using an IDE other than Android Studio, please have a look at :ref:`sdk_6_run_on_simulator` section.

 * Double-click on the :guilabel:`runOnSimulator` task in the Gradle tasks view.
-It may take few seconds to start.
+It may take few seconds to start:

    .. figure:: images/gettingStarted/STM32F7508DK/getting-started-runOnSimulator.png
       :alt: runOnSimulator task